Languedoc, La Clape

 In 2005, Annick and Pascal bought Château de Paraza.
 The Domain is revived under the impetus of the...

 A magical and timeless site, coloured by the soft Mediterranean light...
 Le Château de...

 Charlotte's parents were in charge of the estate.
 When it was her turn to take over, she hesitated: at 27 years old and alone, Charlotte did not feel it.
-Fortunately, Clément has entered his life!Lire plus Learn more
+Fortunately, Clément came in...Lire plus Learn more